Moelfarri/mdm_manage_engine_client/README.md

 # MDM Manage Engine Client

 This package provides a Dart client for the Manage Engine MDM API.
 Check the official documentation for more information on how to use the API: https://www.manageengine.com/mobile-device-management/api/

+It is important to note that this package is not officially supported by Manage Engine, and I am not affiliated with them in any way.
+This package was created to help developers interact with the Manage Engine MDM API in Dart projects.

 ## Usage